carloscabo/ul2select/README.md

 ## Demo

-Take a (look to the demo)[https://rawgit.com/carloscabo/ul2select/master/index.html], and you will understand how it works.
+Take a [look to the demo](https://rawgit.com/carloscabo/ul2select/master/index.html), and you will understand how it works.

 ## Requirements